-Java 8 defines type annotations, which you write immediately before any use of a type, including in generics and casts.
+You may write a type annotation immediately before any use of a type, including in generics and casts.
 Because array levels are types and receivers have types, you can also write type annotations on them.
 Here are a few examples of type annotations: